codila125/edconnect-ai/README.md

 - **Classroom Management:** Teachers can create, manage, and share virtual classrooms.
 - **AI-Powered Summarization:** Upload PDF documents via URL, and the backend generates a detailed summary using a local AI model (Ollama).
 - **Content Delivery:** Students can join classes to view uploaded materials and their AI-generated summaries.
+-**Realtime Communication** Students can directly communicate with their respective teachers.

 ## Tech Stack